-Design an app for non-professional healthcare consumers and caregivers that improves patient outcomes in areas of knowledge, safety, adherence or health.
+Design an app for non-professional healthcare consumers that improves the user's physical wellness, safety or adherence.

 Hustle, an app that helps users organize and attend group activities, designed to encourage consistency through accountability.

 I led the interaction design, including sketching, wireframing, lo-fi and hi-fi prototyping.
 I also facilitated the design research and user testing.

 I wanted to change this.
 I wanted to help people who want to exercise but despite their best intentions, fail to show up for a sustained period of time.
 All of us in the team felt that this was a real problem that each of us had either faced in the past or continues to face.